-Wednesday September 19: Flew to Porsmouth on SKYBUS
+Wednesday September 19: Flew to Portsmouth on SKYBUS

 Thursday September 20: Drove north to Ogunquit and examined mafic dikes that intruded folded metasedimentary rocks along the Marginal Way.
 We then continued north to examine shoreline processes, environments and deposits in the Seawall Beach area just south of Popham Beach State Park.
 After enjoying an evening in Rockland, we spent the night near Spruce Head.